forderud/MsiQuery/README.md

 ## References
 * [Windows Installer](https://docs.microsoft.com/en-us/windows/win32/msi/windows-installer-portal)

+## MSIX packages
+Microsoft is recommending to migrate to the newer [MSIX](https://learn.microsoft.com/en-us/windows/msix/overview) installer format.
+However, it's more restrictive with limitations on inter-app communication.
+Also, tooling support is lagging behind - at least for Qt (see [How to package a Win32 desktop app in MSIX?](https://bugreports.qt.io/browse/QTBUG-97088)).
+Adoption can therefore be challenging.

+### MsixQuery tool
+The MsixQuery tool can be used to detect installed MSIX apps.

 ## MicroSoft Update packages (MSU files)
 MSU files is a separate format used for distribution of Windows OS updates.
 They are technically archives that contain cabinet (CAB) files with updates together with XML and TXT metadata.